Cheryl Sew Hoy

 She co-founded Reclip.
 It, which was acquired by Walmart Labs in 2013.
 Sew Hoy served as an independent non-executive director of Flexiroam Limited, an Australia-based telecommunications company from 2016 to 2018.
-She is currently an entrepreneur-in-residence at Silicon Valley Bank, and an advisor to various startups including blockchain infrastructure company Tendermint, the team that built Cosmos Network and Kenzie Academy.
+She was also an entrepreneur-in-residence at Silicon Valley Bank, and has advised various startups, including blockchain infrastructure company Tendermint, the team that built Cosmos Network, and Kenzie Academy.

-Sew Hoy has been credited with helping put Malaysia and its startups on the world map.
 In 2012, Sew Hoy was named "Top 44 Female Founders Every Entrepreneur Should Know" by Mashable.

 Sew Hoy is the founder of the #MovingForward campaign which encourages VCs to commit to a diverse, inclusive and harassment-free workplace.
 She was listed as one of Time magazine's persons of the year in 2017, as a "Silence Breaker", who spoke out against sexual harassment in the workplace.

 Early life and education

 Born and raised in Petaling Jaya, Malaysia, Yeoh is the eldest daughter of Audrey Chan and Allen Yeoh.

-She was a valedictorian at Seaport High School and went on to receive a full scholarship from the Public Service Department of Malaysia (JPA) to study in United States when she was 18 years old.
+She received a full scholarship from the Public Service Department of Malaysia (JPA) to study in United States when she was 18 years old.

 She received a Bachelor of Science degree in operations research and industrial engineering from Cornell University (Ithaca, New York).
 At Cornell, she was inducted into the Sphinx Head secret honor society.
 She was known at Cornell, for being the chaperon to Sage Chapel for four years and for her efforts in introducing the labyrinth concept to the university for students' psychological and health benefits.
 She subsequently received the Lester Knight scholarship to pursue her master's degree in engineering management at Cornell.

 Career

 CityPockets

 In 2010, Sew Hoy and her co-founder founded her first start-up CityPockets, the very first digital wallet and secondary marketplace for daily deals.
 CityPockets was among seven startups selected to participate in an accelerator in North Carolina called LaunchBox Digital.

-Some users called CityPockets the "mint.com and ebay for daily deals."
-The technology supported over 50 of the top daily deal sites including Groupon, Living Social, BuyWithMe, Gilt City, Bloomspot, Google Offers, Restaurant.com and Zozi.
-CityPockets was featured prominently in many news and media sites including Fox News, ABC7, CNN, The Wall Street Journal, Forbes, Netted by the Webbys, TechCrunch, GigaOm, AllThingsD, Lifehacker, CNET, Mashable, and TheNextWeb.

-At the beginning of Sew Hoy's startup journey, she was known to be a scrappy startup entrepreneur where she crashed in a friend's living room futon for 5 months and put herself on a "kale and quinoa" diet in order to maintain a food budget of $35 a week.
+She lived in a friend's living room futon for 5 months and put herself on a "kale and quinoa" diet in order to maintain a food budget of $35 a week.
 Sew Hoy eventually raised $770,000 from venture capitalists and angel investors in New York in 2011.